Policy documents and guidelines

 Handelsbanken Liv has adopted a policy to establish the focus of its sustainability work.
 It concerns Handelsbanken Liv's relationship with owners and investors.

-Guidelines regarding sustainability
+Frameworks and Guidelines regarding sustainability

 Guidelines regarding human rights and working conditions (pdf)